 You should also be organized and understand how to keep track of research and information so that it’s easy to find.

-Technical writers can earn $25 – $40 an hour depending on their experience and the technical nature of the material they are creating.
+Technical writers can earn $25 – $40 an hour depending on their experience and the technical nature of the material they create.
 This is a job with a high potential income if you are experienced in a very specialized niche.

 20. Data Entry